Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 - **Lower priority features that may not be included in the initial release of the website:**
   - The ability for logged in users to search the website database.
-  - Search bar on the navigation bar so the users have fast access to their researches.
+  - The possibility to leave comments.
-  - Contact section to send an email to the Admin directly from the website.
+  - Contact section to send an email to the Admin directly from the website (like emailJS).

 ---